 Seren is Wales’ leading independent literary publisher, specialising in English-language writing from Wales.

-With a list spanning poetry, fiction and non-fiction, many of our books are shortlisted for – and win – major literary prizes across the UK and America.
+With a list spanning poetry, fiction and non-fiction, many of their books are shortlisted for – and win – major literary prizes across the UK and America.

-Our aim is not simply to reflect what is going on in the culture in which we publish, but to drive that culture forward, to engage with the world, and to bring Welsh literature, art and politics before a wider audience.
+Their aim is not simply to reflect what is going on in the culture in which they publish, but to drive that culture forward, to engage with the world, and to bring Welsh literature, art and politics before a wider audience.

-At the heart of our list is a good story told well or an idea or history presented interestingly or provocatively.
-We’re international in authorship and readership, though our roots remain here in Wales, where we prove that writers from a small country with an intricate culture have a worldwide relevance.
+At the heart of their list is a good story told well or an idea or history presented interestingly or provocatively.
+They’re international in authorship and readership, though their roots remain here in Wales, where they prove that writers from a small country with an intricate culture have a worldwide relevance.

 Since its beginnings in 1981, Seren has developed into one of the most interesting publishing houses in Britain.
 Based in Bridgend, Seren continues to nurture and publish new talent whose quality is recognised around the world.